 Some of the common viruses that cause gastroenteritis include:

-- Rotavirus.
-This virus most commonly infects infants age 3 to 15 months.
-The illness lasts for 3 to 7 days and is most common in fall and winter.
+Rotavirus.
+This virus most commonly infects infants aged three to 15 months.
+The illness lasts for three to seven days and is most common in fall and winter.

-- Adenovirus.
-This virus occurs year-round and affects children under age 2.
-Symptoms last from 5 to 12 days.
+Adenovirus.
+This virus occurs year-round and affects children under age two.
+Symptoms last from five to 12 days.

 Many other viruses can also cause viral gastroenteritis.